It’s the beginning of a new school year. Yay.

 The important thing is to let the teachers know that they have grieving kids who will need some special care in their class this year.
 Above all else, their kindness and compassion will help change those students’ lives.
 Really.

-Submitted by Wendy Kurchak B.MusA, B.Ed, CT
+Written by Wendy Kurchak B.MusA, B.Ed, CT

 Wendy is certified in thanatology through the Association for Death Education and Counselling and is a retired guidance counselor from the Calgary Board of Education